ltrgoddard/thesis/temp.markdown

-relevant that *A Sequence for Francis Parkman* is Davie’s most explicit attempt to bridge the transatlantic gap that Prynne was himself struggling with in this period, its dedicatee being the celebrated 19th-century author of *The Oregon Trail*.
+relevant that *A Sequence for Francis Parkman* is Davie’s most explicit attempt to bridge the transatlantic gap that Prynne was himself struggling with in this period, its dedicatee being the celebrated nineteenth-century author of *The Oregon Trail*.
 Writing in a note to the sequence in his 1972 *Collected Poems*, Davie describes it as ‘my response to North America on my first visit’, and the overall tone is one of simultaneous fascination and alienation.[^53] In the sequence’s final poem as published, a verse letter to the Yeats scholar Curtis